 Our caring, compassionate staff will give you accurate information on all your options so you can make the best decision for you and your child.
 We can also help you with pregnancy related expenses, consistent counseling and support throughout your pregnancy, and wonderful families from which to choose should you decide to make an adoption plan.
-All of our services are free to birth families, and we will come to you, wherever you are, in the state of Colorado.
+Our services are free to birth families, and we will come to you, wherever you are, in Colorado.